 - Mysis shrimp

 You can also offer brine shrimp, small fish, or squid.
 They won’t wear down those teeth, though, so make these protein offerings less frequent.
-Put them in the same category of occasional “treat” as nori or sea veggies.
+Instead, put them in the occasional “treat” category as nori or sea veggies.

 Niger triggerfish need food 2-3 times a day.
 Otherwise, you’ll see your fish drop weight.
 Remember, they’re active fish.
 You need to support that metabolism.